yoonjin2/yoonjin2/README.md

  People, who declare me as a fool, are seeing their foolish part, from mirror named YUNJIN.
 So don't be rude.
 Or I would crash your boundaries as an amount of what I've lost.
 So don't be a teacher of others.
 I am also aware of my neighborhoods, so don't be rude on your friends.
  ### Warning
  I have Autism Spectrum Disorder, but I will use this as a metric to analyze people.
 People who see me as a broken machine tends to be more rude(maybe they lost their humanity).
 So please treat me as a mere human, not as a failed research of my parents.
+ So reverse-think before you tank.
  # Who would be my people
 People who know about the eternal origin of this world.
+# Power of Soul
+Without ruler, it still rules the nation.
 :)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=yoonjin2)](https://github.com/anuraghazra/github-readme-stats)